adambard/learnxinyminutes-docs/julia.html.markdown

 	#	    push    RBP
 	#	    mov RBP, RSP
 	#	Source line: 1
-	#	    vmulsd  XMM0, XMM0, XMM0        # Scalar double precision multiplacation (AVX)
+	#	    vmulsd  XMM0, XMM0, XMM0 # Scalar double precision multiply (AVX)
 	#	    pop RBP
 	#	    ret
 	#
-# Note that julia will use floating point instructions if any of the arguements are floats.
+# Note that julia will use floating point instructions if any of the
+# arguements are floats.
 # Let's calculate the area of a circle
 circle_area(r) = pi * r * r     # circle_area (generic function with 1 method)
 circle_area(5)                  # 78.53981633974483